L68, who had the adoption name Elwha, was a young male from the L pod family. The more than 40 whales of L pod are a major part of the southern

 He could have lived well into his fifties like his big cousin, J1.

 His mother L27, born around 1965, is now past her reproductive age.
-Unfortunately she's lost all her four offspring.
+Sadly she's lost all her four offspring.
 But with her vast experience she will continue contributing to the survival of the pod.
-If L27 remains healthy, she could live close to a ninety years like the grand old matriarchs of the community, J2 and K7.
+If L27 remains healthy, she could live close to a hundred years like the grand old matriarchs of the community, J2 and K7.